Buy quality.

 Factor-level momentum: if the strategy's own trailing-3M return is negative, exposure is halved.
 A built-in circuit breaker.

-The strategy extends the seminal work of Asness, Frazzini and Pedersen, "Quality Minus Junk", published in the Review of Accounting Studies (2019).
-The original paper demonstrates that high-quality stocks systematically outperform over the long run—a premium largely ignored by classical asset pricing models.
+The strategy extends the seminal work of Asness, Frazzini & Pedersen, "Quality Minus Junk", published in the Review of Accounting Studies (2019).
+The original paper demonstrates that high-quality stocks systematically outperform over the long run — a premium largely ignored by classical asset pricing models.

 This research adds three layers: a long-only constraint (no shorting), a 12-1 momentum filter for entry timing, and a factor-level regime indicator for defensive de-risking.
-The empirical study covers 19 years (2007-2026) on the S&P 500 universe, with monthly rebalancing.
+The empirical study covers 19 years (2007-2026) on a point-in-time US equity universe (~5,000 firms) from SimFin, including delisted and bankrupt names — no survivorship bias.
+Monthly rebalancing.
+The live forward continues on a Russell 3000–style universe (top 3,000 US-listed by market cap) via SEC EDGAR.
+The S&P 500 is the comparison benchmark throughout.